ShenQingchuan/vue-vine-ppt/pages/page-4.md

 </div>

 <!--
-If you've ever used Vue Playground, you'll see what a SFC file is compiled into.
+If you have ever used Vue SFC Playground, you can see the output result after compilation.

 [click]

-That is a Vue component object.
+Which is a bunch of code that related to one Vue component object.

 So, supporting for multiple components in one file is actually quite easy.